xpnteam/xpnet/README.md

 builds of the following:

 * [.NET Core](https://www.microsoft.com/net/download/core)
+* XPNet Build Outputs (XPNet.Native.dll, XPNet.CLR.dll, and nuget dependencies like Newtonsoft.Json).
+* Your built plugin DLL and its dependencies (if any).

 For .NET Core, you want the binaries (.zip file), not the installer, because you'll unzip and copy the .NET Core install into the correct location.